brandonjackson/CivicHub/wp-content/plugins/gpress/readme.txt

 gPress and Geolocation cannot be used together. gPress does everything Geolocation does, and more, but the two of them cannot be used together.
 Other than that, we have not yet had any reports of other problems, but please let us know if you run into any...

+If you have any additional questions, please visit our [SUPPORT FORUMS](http://buddypress.org/community/groups/gpress/forum/) at BuddyPress.

 == Screenshots ==

 1. This is a demonstration of the administrative panel for adding new places...